 What we offer our employees:

 We offer competitive compensation and benefits packages to all employees.
 Our benefit package includes: a tuition waiver program, excellent healthcare, generous paid time off, matching 403(b) retirement plan, and additional organizational paid benefits and voluntary benefit offerings.
+Faculty pay will be assigned by rank at a range of $50,000-$65,000.
+Pay is assigned by reviewing a combination of job-related factors that may include: internal/external pay equity, the salary structure/pay grade, or a candidate’s qualifications/experience for the job.
+A wage range posted is not a guarantee of a specific wage and CCU reserves the right to make pay decisions based on economic and equity considerations.
+CCU does not determine pay based on sex or any other protected status.
 Pay and benefits will be discussed in more detail as candidates progress through the interview process.

 About Colorado Christian University